johncch/Anima/readme.md

     ]
     Anima.play();

+The `Anime.frame` method also returns an `Anima.Frame()` object, allowing a more simplistic syntax such as

+    var frame = Anima.frame();
+    frame.queue({
+    	element: el,
+    	properties: { left: 100 },
+    	duration: 100
+    });
+    Anima.play();

+The `Anima.frame()` method adds the frame into the global Anima play queue, so there is no need to add it in again as per the example above.

+### Runner

 All play methods return a `Runner` object.
-The `Runner` object allows you to cancel a series of animations by calling:
+The `Runner` object is responsible for playing the sequence of animations correctly, and thus also allows you to cancel a series of animations by calling:

     var runner = Anima.play();
     // ... some code